-UXG3650 Professional Communication (5 credits)
+UXG3650 Professional Communication (5 credits) Prerequisite(s): None

 This module prepares students for the communication challenges that await them in the professional world.
 Topics covered may include professional networking strategies, career search materials, self-presentation and interview skills, and effective communication across all levels and functions of the workplace.